davidhwyllie/findNeighbour4/doc/HowToTest.md

 Tag | Meaning | Example
 --- | --- | ---
-DESCRIPTION| A user readable description of the server |The production server used for the PHE relatedness test PORT| The port it is communicating on  |8184
-IP| The IP of the server |127.0.0.1
+DESCRIPTION| A user readable description of the server |The production server used for the PHE relatedness test PORT| The port the xml rpc server is communicating on  |8185 RESTPORT| The port the RESTful server is communicating on  |8186 IP| The IP of the server |127.0.0.1
 INPUTREF| The reference sequence to which the sequence has been mapped, in fasta format |../reference/reference.fasta PERSISTENCEDIR| The directory to which the reference compressed sequences are stored.
 This directory is read by the server on startup, to load sequences into RAM. | home/dwyllie/data/relatednesstest/TB_SERVER/persist